Wizkiller96/WizBot/docs/guides/windows-guide.md

 ### If you get a "No owner channels created..." message.
 Please follow the creds guide again [**HERE**](../../creds-guide).

-#### Updating Nadeko
+#### Updating WizBot

-- Make sure Nadeko is closed and not running
+- Make sure WizBot is closed and not running
   (Run `.die` in a connected server to ensure it's not running).
-- Open NadekoBot Updater
+- Open WizBot Updater
 - Click on your bot at the upper left (looks like a spy).
 - Click on **`Check for updates`**.
 - If updates are available, you will be able to click on the Update button.